 </books>

-In my next article, I'll try to cover adding content, reading, editing, deleting, and updating operations on the created XML.
+In the next article, I will cover adding content, reading, editing, deleting, and updating data in this XML document.